aroute/accoutrement/docs/intro.md

 #### 1.1.4 Name your OpenShift

+6. Locate your assigned workstation name from the passwords.txt file on the desktop.

-6. Save your assigned name as a variable.
+7. Save your assigned name as a variable.
 Replace XX with your number before executing the command.
 ```bash
 export NAME=ocpwksXX
 ```

 #### 1.1.5 OpenShift version

-7. At the time of this workshop, we are working with version 4.15.
+8. At the time of this workshop, we are working with version 4.15.
 Save it as a variable.
 ```bash
 export VERSION=4.15
 ```